alexandertrefz/essence/packages/website/optimisations.md

 Handler, asked of the case's member Type against the members of the Union — so a case a tag decides becomes a key comparison, and one where two members share a tag (`List<Alpha>` beside `List<Beta>`) keeps `isValueOfType` against a descriptor that `pool-constants` then builds once instead of per call.
+A Record case beside cases of other kinds is a key comparison too, which is what lets a LAST Record case be the untested `else`: that case used to forfeit the elision, because a Record Matcher was refused a tag outright.
+What two Record cases still keep is a check that reads their members, written by `compile-record-members`.

 The cases keep their order, which the Enricher chose most specific first because a check is open — `{ width: Integer }` accepts a value carrying a